 Registered name, Brilliant Disguise.
 She is a Registered Half Arabian, Half Trakhener cross.
-This 20 yr.old chestnut mare has done it all, well broke and ridden regularly, but now deserves a life of loving care, with light to moderate riding and plenty of pasture time.
+This 24 yr.old chestnut mare has done it all, well broke and ridden regularly, but now deserves a life of loving care, with light to moderate riding and plenty of pasture time.
+She is high-spirited and needs an experienced rider.
+Due to her age and a weakness in her hocks she can only be lightly ridden.
 She is good for the farrier.

 Photo on the right is Hali's Sire, Zauberklang ATA OSB -E-S192